smartboyathome/Wonderland-Engine/source/cheshire_cat/routes/team_configs.rst

    **Allowed Roles**: Administrator, Organizer

    **URL Parameters**:
-      * *team_id*: The ID for the team you are requesting the config for.
+      * *team_id*: The ID of the team you are requesting the config for.
-      * *machine_id*: The ID for the machine you are requesting the config for.
+      * *machine_id*: The ID of the machine you are requesting the config for.

    **Required JSON Parameters**:
       *No JSON parameters are required for this interface.*

    **Optional JSON Parameters**:
       *No optional parameters are allowed for this interface.*

    **Forbidden JSON Parameters**:
       *No JSON parameters are forbidden for this interface.*